Chapter Ten · Financial Literacy

 Add a Copper (free) or Chase First Banking debit card alongside the savings account.
 Keep the bulk of savings at Alliant earning 3.10%.

-Young teens are ready for more autonomy in managing money.
-This is the age to introduce real-time spending tracking, online banking, and the concept of earning money outside the home.
+Young teens are ready for more autonomy.
+Time to introduce real-time spending tracking, online banking, and earning money outside the home.

 What to teach

-• Introduction to the concept of investing (stocks represent ownership in companies)
+- ·Introduction to investing (stocks represent ownership in companies)

 Account recommendation

 Older teens with part-time jobs are ready for adult financial concepts.
-This is the stage to prepare them for full financial independence at 18.
+Prepare them for full financial independence at 18.

 What to teach

-• First job pay stub walkthrough: gross vs net pay, Social Security, income tax withholding
+- ·First job pay-stub walkthrough: gross vs net, Social Security, withholding

-• Add them as an authorized user on a credit card to start building credit history
+- ·Add them as an authorised user on a credit card to start building credit

-• Discuss college costs, student loans, and the true price of different education paths
+- ·Discuss college costs, student loans, and the price of different paths

 Account recommendation